ec-intaros/opendap-xarray-use-cases/README.md

 # Notebooks for analysing NetCDF data

-In this repository there are two notebooks for accessing, querying, analysing and visualising NetCDF data.
-A subset of NetCDF data has been chosen from available CTD data acquisition campaigns collected in the year 2003.
-This subset of data has been prepared and uploaded on the Hyrax server (https://opendap.terradue.com/hyrax/data/subset_2003/), where it can be accessed directly.
+In this repository there are two Notebooks for accessing, querying, analysing and visualising NetCDF data, accessible online from OPeNDAP servers, with the specific purpose to help application developers to refine and validate optimised OPeNDAP queries.
+For the provided code examples in the Notebooks, a subset of NetCDF data has been chosen from available CTD data acquisition campaigns collected in the year 2003 (cf. descriptions from the [INTAROS Catalogue](https://catalog-intaros.nersc.no/organization/institute-of-marine-research-imr)).
+This data subset has been prepared and uploaded on both the OPeNDAP Hyrax and the OPeNDAP TDS servers hosted on the iAOS Cloud Platform’s Data Agency (see section "Set-up" below), from where it can be accessed online by authorised developer users.
+This type of developer support operation can be adapted to any registered developer needs, and garantees a stable work environment for the duration of an application tests.
+Once a query strategy is validated by the developer, operational OPeNDAP servers can then be configured by the developer, and the optimised Notebook code can be integrated into a target application for efficient data filtering and retrieval across a network connection.

-The two notebooks are explained in this document as separate sections, and can be executed in parallel.
+The two Notebooks are presented in this document as separate sections, and can be executed in parallel to refine and validate optimised OPeNDAP queries.

-The two notebooks are:
+The two Notebooks are:
-1) **Test1 REF - OPeNDAP Xarray use cases**: a reference notebook for the download of full data files (data bulks as they are encoded server side), and storing their content in memory for processing: the bulk data structure can be further filtered to extract data chunks related to an analysis goal, using Python functions, and with plotting for data visualisation;
+1) **Test1 REF - OPeNDAP Xarray use cases**: a reference notebook for the download of full data files (data bulks as they are encoded server side), and storing their content in memory for processing: the bulk data structure can be further filtered to extract data chunks related to an analysis goal (build a reference view from the original data), using Python functions, and with plotting for data visualisation;
 2) **Test1 DAP - OPeNDAP Xarray use cases**: a Data Access Protocol (DAP) Notebook for the validation of OPeNDAP query filters, in order to download optimized data chunks related to an analysis goal.
-These data chunks are then plotted for data visualisation.
+These optimised downloads can be validated against a reference view created within the REF Notebook.
+These data chunks are also plotted for data visualisation.

 Both the REF and DAP Notebooks follow the same approach:
 * Set-up of the Server URL, Year and Platform Codes
-* Load and Plot of CTD Positions only (from DDS information)
+* Load and Plot of CTD Positions only (from DDS information, the OPeNDAP Data Description Structure)
 * Load and Plot all needed CTD Data (from Variables and Attributes)

-In each notebook, two examples of data filtering queries are pre-defined, describing how to visualise different data ranges:
+In each Notebook, two examples of data filtering queries are pre-defined, describing how to visualise different data ranges:
 * extraction of data between the first elements of DEPTH, eg **0-20**;
 * extraction of data between the last elements of DEPTH, eg **50-last**.